Workforce trends are ever-changing.

 This is a feature list.

-The above (and more) is now possible through Pay Tracker Live.
+The above (and more) is now possible through the HR DataHub Platform.

-Pay Tracker Live is the most comprehensive pay database in the entire UK at the moment.
-It’s designed to help HR teams take the pulse of the job market in real-time so that they can make better decisions to retain (align salaries with the market) and attract (offer actual competitive compensation) talent.
+HR DataHub is the most comprehensive pay database in the entire UK at the moment.
+It’s designed to help HR teams take the pulse of the job market in real-time, so that they can make better decisions to retain (align salaries with the market) and attract (offer actual competitive compensation) talent.

-And we’ve put all this in an easy-to-use tool that lets you filter per job title and even per location, down to the postcode.
+And we’ve put all this in an easy-to-use tool that lets you filter per job title and even per location.

 Sounds like something you’d like to hear more of?
-You can contact us anytime or try it yourself via your free Essentials account.
+You can contact us anytime or try it yourself via your free trial.